mrismanaziz/Reforestation/README.md

-## Where do bees go to the bathroom?
-The BP station.
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.